Risk Management is often just doing the right thing at the right time.

 And none too soon, as it turned out, for I may well have been forced to use that window to safety!

 But the bees and pair of munias, co-residents in our flat, did suffer.
-It was pathetic to see the birds flit around the site despondently before flying away never to return.
-The bees that had survived milled around on whatever remained of their hive before finally leaving for good.
+It was pathetic to see the birds flit around the site despondently before flying away.
+The bees that had survived milled around on whatever remained of their hive before finally leaving.
 The abandoned hives had all disappeared, burnt completely.
 These little lives had trusted us when building their shelters so close to us.
 I don’t think I am an overly sentimental person who oohs and aahs even over pets.
 I had not even photographed the munias, preferring not to spook them to the tiniest extent.
 But there certainly had been a sense of silent companionship with these beings.
 And it hit me hard to see them suffer.
+The munias did eventually return and I marvelled at their resilience and willingness to trust the location once again.
+The bees seem to have gone for good.

 Rutesh, I am doing my bit through this blog.